 Darden continues to drive energy efficiencies across our operations and, since FY2008, we have reduced our per restaurant energy use by more than 12%.
 Our energy efficiency improvements also translate into reductions in average greenhouse gas emissions: since FY2008, our per restaurant carbon dioxide equivalent (CO2e) emissions have declined by 16.4% (from 612 metric tons of CO2e per restaurant in FY2008 to 512 metric tons of CO2e in FY2013).

 In FY2014, we are expanding our pilot of Energy Management Systems from an initial ten restaurants to an additional 50.
 Through the monitoring of temperature, lighting and refrigeration in our restaurants, they are demonstrating effectiveness in decreasing energy consumption while also decreasing cost by up to 7%.
 Darden is also advancing a variety of other initiatives to reach our energy efficiency goal.
-We are installing a new steamer technology in all Red Lobster restaurants that reduces energy and water consumption.
 We tested solar water heaters in select restaurants and began the design and construction of the first LEED-certified Yard House, located in Orlando, FL.
 Finally, we are continuing to expand use of more energy-efficient LED lighting and engaging our restaurant Safety and Sustainability Teams to use energy-efficient equipment "Power Up" procedures.

 Over the last decade, Darden has used up-to-date Energy Management Systems (EMS) in our new buildings, making our restaurants "smarter" with automated lighting, heating and cooling.
 The goal is to ensure energy is always used as efficiently as possible, while maintaining the experience and environment our guests have come to expect.
 Beginning in FY2013, we will pilot updated EMS in approximately 10 older restaurants to determine the energy savings.